 - Bridge Fund for Spousal/Partner Hires

 Through a well-developed network of volunteers, alumni, U of M employees, and professional associations, RAP can put you in touch with professionals in your field.
 RAP works closely with the University's Office of University Economic Development to identify employment contacts within the public and private sectors.

 You may also want to become a member of LinkedIn, a business-oriented social networking site and join the U of M Alumni Association group.

-The Relocation Assistance program is hosting a job search strategies workshop for the accompanying spouses/partners of new faculty and staff who have relocated from another state or country within the last year.
+Each September, the Relocation Assistance Program hosts a job search strategies workshop for the accompanying spouses/partners of new faculty and staff who have relocated from another state or country within the last year.
 The workshop includes tips for writing effective CV/resumes, networking, and interviewing.
-Participants will learn more about the support and services RAP provides and how to navigate the U of M employment system.
-Plus, participants will have the opportunity to meet and network with other new residents and job seekers and learn more about events and attractions in the Twin Cities.
+Participants learn more about the support and services RAP provides and how to navigate the U of M employment system.
+Plus, participants have the opportunity to meet and network with other new residents and job seekers and learn more about events and attractions in the Twin Cities.

 Download workshop presentation materials from 2016: